ykm7/mini-farm-tracker/README.md

 Primary motivation is I have done similar in Python multiple times (Flask, Quart) and while I have created microservices within Golang, I have not used it for web API hosting.

+### Cron style aggregation/s

+Considersations.

+Purpose of this is to take the conjob style aggregation requests which will be run periodically to "group" data pull; ie, sum daily rainfall.

+Overall, highly overengineered for the traffic we have, however want to experiment and play with concurrent behaviour Ideal outcomes would be flat resource usage across App Platform and Mongo.
+(Again, excessive as App Platform current average 3-4% at current tier.)
+Avoid spikes.

+1. Cron job periodically trigger (hourly, day, weekly etc) for all the aggregated tasks for that time period.
+    * `github.com/robfig/cron/v3` used to achieve this.

+2. Tasks are assigned a consistent key which will be paired with redis to lock the aggregation to only be performed by a single application (purpose is to sync between the num of applications)
+    * Achieved this - log seen:

+      `2025/02/16 16:00:01 Unable to acquire lock for key RainfallHourly-DAILY-%Y-%m-%d, already claimed (this is expected for multiple applications)`

+3. Randomise creation of task to minimise clashes (if the task lists are generated/sent to job queue in the same order )
+    * Haven't done this step yet.

 # Diagrams

 ## Data Flow of data into the system